 Sjón.
 Seriously distracting.
 ‘Nuff said.

-One of the books involved an “ice child”, therefore the iconic Russian illustration and a photo of Canadian woods in winter.
+One of the books involved an “ice child”, therefore the iconic Russian illustration.

 Murder, corruption and very fine Chinese poetry.

 A South African landscape for a South African author.